Tyrrhenian Sea: Geography

 The maximum depth of the sea is 3785 m.

 The Tyrrhenian Sea is situated near where the African and Eurasian Plates meet; therefore mountain chains and active volcanoes, such as Mount Marsili, are found in its depths.
 The eight Aeolian Islands and Ustica are located in the southern part of the sea, north of Sicily.

 Caprera Canyon

-Within The Tyrrhenian Sea at a depth of 1,000 metres (3,281ft) is a geographical location known as the Caprera Canyon.
+Within The Tyrrhenian Sea at a depth of 3281 ft is a geographical location known as the Caprera Canyon.
 An exploration conducted by The One Ocean Foundation revealed colonies of rare sponges, corals and numerous fish species, many of them being endangered or at risk.
-The biology of the canyon is currently at risk as of November 17th, 2025.
+The biology of the canyon is currently at risk as of 17 November 2025.
 This is due to an increase in travel based pollution and Bottom Trawling.
-The One Ocean Foundation is currently pursuing multiple layers of protection that are currently not provided for this area.
+The One Ocean Foundation is pursuing multiple layers of protection that are currently not provided for this area.

 Extent

 The International Hydrographic Organization defines the limits of the Tyrrhenian Sea as follows: